May 18th, 2021 What’s Up?

 With all blog posts, feel free to e-mail or to leave a comment regarding any typos or errors.

-Today is Sunday 4 April 2021.
-The forecast for ILE this morning is for partly cloudy skies with north/northeast winds at 10mph.
-I will head down to the lake early to see if I can locate the baby crane nest … Wherever you are and whatever you are doing, I hope that you have a great day.
+Today is Monday 17 May 2021.
+The forecast is for still and sunny with a light breeze from the northeast developing.
+We are heading down to the lake early.
+Wherever you are, and whatever you are doing, I hope that you have a great day.

-This blog post took almost two hours to prepare and makes 103 consecutive days with a new one.
-Please remember to use my B&H affiliate links or to save money at Bedfords by using the BIRDSASART discount code at checkout.
-Doing either often earns you free guides or discounts.
-And doing so often earns my great appreciation.
+This blog post took about two hours to prepare and makes 144 consecutive days with a new one.
+Please remember that if an item — a Delkin flash card, or a tripod head — for example, that is available from B&H and/or Bedfords and is also available in the BAA Online Store, it would be great if you opt to purchase from us.
+We will match any price.
+Please remember also to use my B&H affiliate links or to save 3% at Bedfords by using the BIRDSASART discount code at checkout.
+Doing either often earns you free guides and/or discounts.
+And doing so always earns my great appreciation.

 |